 Jesus also taught, “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.”
 (John 17:3) The Apostle Paul said, “God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus.”
 (Ephesians 2:6) Jesus was speaking in the present tense.
 Paul spoke in the past tense.
 In Christ, we’re already eternal.
 We’re already citizens of his eternal kingdom.
 We are, even in this life, seated in the heavenly realm.

 If that’s true, death is really just a transition – a passage – from one life to another, different, far, far better one.

 A common metaphor for death is the Jordan river, through which the Israelites passed to enter the Promised Land, and in which John the Baptist baptized, to wash away sin.
 Perhaps that’s what happens in death: the washing away of the pain, suffering and struggle of this life, so that we can enter fully into the “promises” God has in store for us.

 I went through a phase when every time I heard a hymn or Gospel song referring to the Jordan, I wept with joy.
 I’m not in a hurry, but I’m ready for my swim, whenever my day comes!

 When the 14th century mystic, Julian of Norwich, was sick and dying, she received a “showing,” or a vision, from Jesus, telling her not to worry, “…all shall be well, and all shall be well, and all manner of things shall be well.”

-I believe that – all shall he well, in Heaven – with all of my heart, and because I do, I’m not anxious about the next life, at all!
+I believe that – all shall be well, in Heaven.
+I believe that with all of my heart, and because I do, I’m not anxious about the next life, at all!
 I KNOW, beyond a shadow of a doubt, without the slightest fear, hesitation, or uncertainty, that when I die I will be with God.

 That’s what Heaven is: to be fully present with God!